 It is suggested that the return trip be made only after administration of the first series of vaccines.
 This, by protocol, can be started only after the baby is 6 weeks old.
 After vaccination, ideally one should wait 10 additional days for sufficient time for the vaccines to take effect.

 4. Is it possible to perform normal labor after a cesarean section?

 According to the protocol followed by our obstetricians, in order to minimize risks to the mother and the baby, we do not perform normal delivery after cesarean section except in specific circumstances.

 5. With how many weeks of gestation can I travel?

 Our recommendation is that in general the pregnant woman travels up to 32 weeks of gestation.
 This is so there is time for part of the prenatal care to be done by our obstetricians and give them a chance to familiarize themselves with the clinical history before giving birth.
 In fact, the decision of how far a trip can be made should come from the expectant mother in consultation with her / his obstetrician.

-6. Do I have the option of choosing a normal birth or cesarean section?
+6. Do I have the option to chose the type of birth?

-Our obstetricians respect the choice of the pregnant woman.
-The decision between a normal birth or cesarean section is in the mother’s hand, as long as there is no medical indication for a cesarean section.
-At the end, this decision is the result of a dynamic process of open communication between the obstetrician and the pregnant woman throughout the gestation process.
+Our obstetricians respect the autonomy of our expecting parents.
+The decision between a normal or cesarean delivery is a choice of the parents, as long as there is no contraindication for a vaginal delivery.
+In the end, the final decision is the product of the continuous communication between the obstetrician and the expecting parents throughout the gestational process.